MauriceHPS/wireframing/README.md

 ## Types of Wireframes
  * Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
  * High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## Popular wireframing tools
+ * Figma:
+    Figma is a cloud-based design and prototyping tool that enables real-time collaboration.
+It supports drag-and-drop wireframing, reusable UI components, version history, and live commenting.
+It’s ideal for teams, as multiple stakeholders can co-edit and give feedback instantly — perfect for fast, iterative wireframe development.
+* Adobe XD:
+  Adobe XD offers vector-based wireframing and prototyping with a clean interface and seamless integration with other Adobe tools.
+It supports responsive layouts and interactive prototypes, making it a strong choice for designers already in the Adobe ecosystem.
+ * Balsamiq:
+    Balsamiq focuses on low-fidelity wireframes with a sketch-style interface that emphasizes structure over visuals.
+It’s fast and simple for early brainstorming and communicating ideas to non-technical stakeholders.

+### Why Figma stands out:
+  It’s browser-based, collaborative, easy to learn, and integrates well with development workflows — making it ideal for both solo designers and teams.